MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/06-text-analysis.md

     ![Screenshot of the left-hand menu on the project screen with playgrounds selected.](./media/azure-ai-foundry-playgrounds.png)

-1. On the *Playgrounds* page, select the *Language playground* tile to try out other Azure AI Language capabilities.Select the **Summarize text** tile.
+1. On the *Playgrounds* page, select the *Language playground* tile to try out other Azure AI Language capabilities.
+Select the **Summarize text** tile.

 1. Under *Sample*, copy and paste the following review: